hacks-guide/Guide-WiiU/docs/extras/dump-games.md

 - Your SD Card needs to have enough space to fit the game you want to dump.
 - If wanting to install to a USB, A USB HDD (+ a Y-cable if needed).
-- The latest release of [NUSspli Lite](https://wiiubru.com/appstore/zips/NUSspli-Lite.zip).
+- The latest "HBL" (Homebrew Launcher) release of [NUSspli](https://github.com/V10lator/NUSspli/releases/latest).
 - The [wudd](https://wiiubru.com/appstore/zips/wudd.zip) homebrew application.

 #### Instructions {docsify-ignore}

-1. Copy the contents of the `NUSspli-Lite.zip` file to the root of your SD Card.
+1. Extract the contents of `NUSspli-X.X-HBL.zip` to `/wiiu/apps/` on your SD Card.
-1. Copy the contents of the newly downloaded wudd `.zip` file to the root of your SD Card.
+1. Extract the contents of `wudd.zip` to the root of your SD Card.
 1. Take the SD Card out of your PC and insert it into your Wii U.
 1. Power on your Wii U and boot into Tiramisu.
 1. Launch the Homebrew Launcher and start the wudd app.